Efficient Bayesian Updates for Deep Active Learning via Laplace Approximations: Multi-class Last-Layer Update

 The most complex approximation would be to concatenate these vectors and model them through a multi-variate normal distribution:

 This approximation can estimate a covariance between each pair of parameters.
-However, this expressiveness comes at the cost of a large covariance matrix $\mccov$ to be estimated.
-This is in particular costly for a high number of classes combined with a high-dimensional random Fourier feature mapping, such that corresponding updates via second-order optimization would no longer be efficient.
+However, this expressiveness comes at the cost of a large covariance matrix $\hat{\vec{\Sigma}}$ to be estimated.
+This is particularly costly for many classes $K$ combined with a high feature dimension $D$ from a DNN, such that corresponding updates via second-order optimization would no longer be efficient.